coodoo-workhorse/workhorse/README.md

     workhorseService.start();
 }
 ```
-The persistence package that you use for your job engine provides a child class of [WorkhorseConfigBuilder](src/main/java/io/coodoo/workhorse/core/entity/WorkhorseConfigBuilder.java), that is a config builder, that allows you to call a lot of extension methods to customize workhorse for your use.
+The configuration depends on the selected persistence.
+So every persistence comes with an configuration object which is designed as config builder.
+All persictens config builders are child classes of [WorkhorseConfigBuilder](src/main/java/io/coodoo/workhorse/core/entity/WorkhorseConfigBuilder.java), that allows you to call a lot of extension methods to customize workhorse for your use.

-Let's take the example of the default persisitence which is `Memory` with his config builder class [MemoryConfigBuilder](/src/main/java/io/coodoo/workhorse/persistence/memory/MemoryConfigBuilder.java).
+Let's take the example of the default persisitence `Memory` with it's config builder class [MemoryConfigBuilder](/src/main/java/io/coodoo/workhorse/persistence/memory/MemoryConfigBuilder.java).

  ```java
 @Inject